Integralist/integralist.co.uk/content/page/resume.md

 > "as smart as developers are, they are not always good at explaining things in a way that makes human sense. not you. you are an exception. you are A+".

 I ❤️ this feedback.
 It came from someone I was mentoring who worked in Product Support at BuzzFeed.
-She was interested in getting a better understanding of how software systems were designed/architected, and also how to know what types of questions she should ask when investigating technical incidents.
+She was interested in getting a better understanding of how to design and architect software systems, and also how to know what types of questions she should ask when investigating technical incidents.

-Her feedback also hints at something bigger which I strive for: to help others to do their best work and to push/promote the good work other engineers do (especially those from either a diverse background or minority).
+Her feedback also hints at something bigger which I strive for: to help others to do their best work and to push/promote the good work other engineers do (including those from either a diverse background or minority).

 > "Hi Mark, your name keeps coming up (in a good way 😉) and I wanted to put a face to a name.
 Folks on the team like working with you.
 You're responsive and provide good and timely feedback."

 This feedback came from an Engineering Manager at Fastly.
-I like to be helpful, it brings me joy, so this was a very nice (and _unexpected_) bit of feedback ❤️
+I like to be helpful, it brings me joy, so this was a nice (and _unexpected_) bit of feedback ❤️

 I care a lot about the people I work with, and aim to build meaningful relationships with people across the company.
 In doing so I hope to ensure that we collectively are able to work as a cohesive unit, and thus provide great value to our users.

 > "Thanks, I'm amazed that you always deliver top notch answers."

 This feedback came from a Senior Sales Engineer at Fastly and was both unexpected and nice.
 I actually _didn't_ have the answer they needed.
-I just wanted to redirect this person to where I thought would be the best place for them to get a solution (so it included as much historical context as I could provide, and multiple signposts along the way).
+I wanted to redirect this person to where I thought would be the best place for them to get a solution (so it included as much historical context, and as many signposts, as I could provide).

 A kind smile, a compassionate ear, and a bit of effort goes a long way in life.

 ## Summary

-I ideally want to get across two fundamental things about me:
+I ideally want to get across two fundamental aspects about me:

-1. I'm very passionate about programming and the openness of the web
+1. I'm passionate about programming and the openness of the web
-2. I love getting the chance to learn and experience new things
+2. I love getting the chance to learn and experience new technology

 ## Connect